jaceva/cs105-cache/cache_lesson.md

 A cache miss is what populates data in the cache.
 But since cache has a quicker access time than main memory a cache hit is preferable to a cache miss.
 The goal of the cache is to keep the data that will result in the most cache hits and limit the cache misses.

 ### Checkpoints
-**CP1**
+- Cache empty, memory has all data, output Mississippi **CP1**

 **Hint**